ductorex/strarr/README.md

-# Tablify
+# strarr

-`tablify` is a Python library designed to convert a list of objects or dictionaries into a formatted table string with minimum effort.
+`strarr` is a Python library designed to convert any iterable of objects or dictionaries into a formatted table string with minimum effort.

 It is intended to be used to quickly print data in a tabular format,